-It was last played: 2012-12-30.
+It was last played: 2022-06-04.

-It was played at 22.66% of live shows.
+It was played at 20.32% of live shows.

-It has been performed live 359 time(s).
+It has been performed live 389 time(s).

 Vocals: Trey (lead), Mike, Page (backing)

-Historian: Chris Bertolet
+Historian: Chris Bertolet (bertoletdown)

 Segue fanatics should check out the abbreviated 7/22/97 Raleigh version, which drops seamlessly into “My Soul” by way of a “Superstition” quote from Page.
-Other favorite “Jims” include 12/31/95 (anchors a spectacular set), 8/7/96 (complete with “Gypsy Queen” tease), 7/31/97 (mesmerizing), 8/13/97 (brief, but incendiary), and 7/3/00 (groovy and experimental).
+Other favorite “Jims” include 12/31/95 (anchors a spectacular set), 8/7/96 (complete with “Gypsy Queen” tease), 7/31/97 (mesmerizing), 8/13/97 (brief, but incendiary), 7/3/00 (groovy and experimental), 8/31/12 (thematic, elastic, tidal), and 8/4/13 (eerily interstellar, then heavily terrestrial).
 Be sure to check out the Gordon Stone Trio's take on "Runaway Jim" on Mockingbird’s Sharin’ in the Groove CD.

 Albums: At the Roxy, Live Phish 06, Live Phish 20, Walnut Creek, Sharin' in the Groove, New Year's Eve 1995 - Live at Madison Square Garden, Star Lake 98, The Clifford Ball